Vince Masuka: Notable events

-Throughout the show, he has terrible luck with new staff and interns.
+Throughout the series, Masuka is portrayed as having terrible luck with new staff and interns.
 In the sixth season, he guides a group of interns through the labs and brings them to crime scenes.
-He is attracted to one of his female interns, but ends up firing her when he finds out she stole evidence form the Ice Truck Killer case (a prosthetic forearm and hand) and sold it online.
+He is attracted to one of his female interns, but ends up firing her when he finds out she stole evidence from the Ice Truck Killer case (a prosthetic forearm and hand) and sold it online.
 He replaces her with Louis Greene, a tech-savvy game designer who helps Masuka with database analysis.
 In the seventh season, however, he quickly learns that Louis was the actual buyer of the stolen prosthesis when Dexter mails it back to Miami Metro with a letter of complaint.
 Masuka fires Louis on the spot.

 In the eighth season, he discovers that he has a daughter, Niki, who was the result of a woman using one of his sperm donations.
 At first, Masuka suspects that Niki is using him for his money, and even has Debra (who has quit Miami Metro and started working as a private detective) look into her past.
 This was proven false when he learns that she works in a topless sports bar.
 He gets her a job as a forensics assistant at Miami Metro, allowing them to work together and get to know each other better.